Import Routings from a CSV file

 The number or name of the department, or the username of the worker assigned by default.
 The "Default worker" in the workstation's details overrules this setting during actual scheduling.

-The cost per piece paid to the worker (labour cost).
+The cost per piece paid to the worker (labor cost).

 Available, if the Piece Payment functionality is enabled.